-On average, it takes 50 games to crown a 13 run pool winner.
-You can think of the results of a 13 run pool as mostly random.
-Generally, higher scoring teams perform better, but you also need the team to be shutout at least once.
-Take a look at the statistics we gathered for both runs and team performance in a baseball 13 run pool.
-You can also see results for a specific date on our create a 13 pool page.
+On average, it takes 46 games to crown a 13 run pool winner.
+The results of a 13 run pool are mostly random.
+Generally, higher scoring teams perform better, but they also need the team to be shutout at least once.
+Below are the statistics for both runs and team performance in a baseball 13 run pool.
+For results starting at a specific date, try the 13 run pool results page.

-Not surprisingly, scoring exactly 13 runs occurs most infrequently.
-Most people think you just want a team that scores a lot of runs, which is mostly true, but having a zero run game is somewhat infrequent, too.
+Not surprisingly, scoring exactly 13 runs occurs most infrequently but scoring zero runs is somewhat uncommon too.
 The chart below shows the distribution of runs across all teams.

 Since some teams are more favorable in a 13 run pools, we suggest owners are assigned a random baseball team.